SumoLogic/sumologic-documentation/docs/manage/partitions/data-tiers/faq.md

 Users will continue to have support for the `_dataTier` modifier while still migrating to Flex pricing.
 :::

-Queries with the `_dataTier` modifier will not break the queries in Flex pricing.
-The definition of `_dataTier=Continuous or Frequent or Infrequent` is a snapshot of the partitions that were part of the tier at the time of pricing change.
-This is done to ensure that you do not face any challenges while migrating to Flex.
+After migrating to the Flex pricing, queries with the `_dataTier` modifier will continue to work as usual.
+The definition of `_dataTier=Continuous or Frequent or Infrequent` at the time of transition is a snapshot of the partitions that were part of the tier.
+This ensures a smooth transition to Flex pricing without encountering any issues.

-You can move away from using the `_dataTier` modifier at your convenience.
-Currently, there is no concrete time to deprecate the support of `_dataTier` modifier for Flex users.
+Once the move to Flex pricing is settled, based on the convenience of Administrators and Users, it is recommended to rewrite the queries to move away from the `_dataTier` modifier to improve the scope of queries.
+There is currently no set time to deprecate the support for the `_dataTier` modifier in Flex pricing.